caetano-colin/cdmc/data-scanning/README.md

 ### Data Scanning

 The data scanning aspects of the solution consists of using Data Loss Prevention (DLP) to create inspection jobs that scan each table in the sample dataset.
 The jobs produce a findings table with all the infotypes associated with each sensitive field.
+An infoType is a type of sensitive data, such as a name, email address, telephone number, identification number, credit card number, and so on.

 Follow the steps below to deployment the data scanning aspects of the solution.

 This guide assumes that you have already completed the data ingestion deployment.

 1. Install the python package dependencies:
     ```